simpleledgerinc/grpc-bchrpc-web/README.md

 # A BCHD gRPC client for the web

 This package provides a gRPC client for connecting to [BCHD](https://bchd.cash) from web applications.
-Example usage can be found at https://bchd.fountainhead.cash.
-SLP support is provided when the full node has SLP index enabled, which is currently under development [here](https://github.com/simpleledgerinc/bchd).

 ** - For node.js applications that need to connect to a local BCHD instance you need to use the `grpc-bchrpc-node` npm package.